oplS17projects/Chat_robot/README.md

 Will it be interactive?
 Can you show it working?
 This project involves a live demo, so interactivity is good.

 ### Evaluation of Results

+A number of tests will need to pass to prove we are successful.
+An example would be if we told the robot some information about ourselves, such as name, age, height, favorite foods, etc., and the robot was then able to recall that information when prompted, then we would know we were successful.

 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.